NextCapital/copy-service/CONSUMING.md

 Syntax: `*{left}{right}{substitutionKey}`

 Allows conditional logic within copy.
-When the passed substitution returns `true` or `1`, the `left` copy is resolved.
-Otherwise, the `right` copy is resolved.
+When the passed substitution returns truthy or `1`, the `left` copy is resolved.
+Otherwise, the `right` copy is resolved (including for non-one numbers).
 The substitution key must reference a valid path on the passed substitutions object, otherwise an error is thrown.
 Works recursively.

 Example: